-10 Free Fonts to Capture Online Visitors
+10 Free Fonts to Capture Your Visitors’ Attention

-There are many ways to incorporate new fonts into your text, such as using changes in font to separate sections to make your title stand out, to emphasize quotes or to highlight company facts.
+There are many ways to incorporate new fonts into your text, such as using changes in font to separate sections to make your title stand out, to emphasize quotes, or to highlight company facts.

 The ten fonts listed below provide a selection of interesting options that will capture your visitors’ attention, but not overwhelm the page.
 They’re a great starting point for designers looking to add a fresh and distinctive look to their website.

 What a typewriter’s font might look like in the contemporary world.
 Still a compressed, relatively short typeface, the letters are no longer clunky, but thin and light, with attenuated connections between lines.

 With letters that show gradations between thinner lines and wider ones, its other distinctive feature is the branching out small horizontal bar that serves as base and top.

 3. NeoRetro Draw

 Fonts that mimic handwriting or children’s drawing can often appear messy and prove difficult to read, especially when set against a distracting web page background.

 4. Eight One

 The bulbous quality of the typeface is counteracted by the slimness of the lines and the ample spacing between letters.
-It’s slightly retro chic style might pair well with a digital portfolio.
+It’s slightly retro-chic style might pair well with a digital portfolio.

 5. Quicksand Dash

 Quicksand Dash mimics stitches, with little dashes comprising the letters.
 A rounded font, with plenty of space between letters, the clarity of the font’s shape helps to make this typeface fun, yet effective, so that it could even work for a business, not just a personal website.

 Grandesign looks like an elegant upgrade of a default typeface, with a truly subtle, yet rich mixture of curve and angle, thinness and thickness, and matched with small, unobtrusive flourishes.
 It is visually interesting.

 7. Urban Sketch

 Equally useable for educational, contemporary art, architectural, or street and pop culture websites.
 Use sparingly and forgo large chunks of text in favor of logos or tags for an art portfolio.

 In the second, they present themselves as contemporary and tuned into pop culture.
 This font jumps off the page, so it can be great for lighthearted sites that are image-heavy and text-light.
 Select a bubbly color or keep it chicly neutral against your web page.

 The name itself is the Latin origin of the word “authority”.
 Created by graphic designer and typographer Doug Sheets in 2010, Auctoritas was intended to look commanding and authoritative, and gives an extra sense of weight to the words it is used for.
-Auctoritas is fresh, crisp and clear, which makes it a great selection for body copy.
+Auctoritas is fresh, crisp, and clear, which makes it an excellent selection for body copy.

 Here’s a playful twist of a comic-style font.
-Perfect for adding a splash of personality to an event invitation, artist portfolio or a website targeted at a young audience.
+Perfect for adding a splash of personality to an event invitation, artist portfolio, or a website targeted at a young audience.
 Androgyne is warm and inviting, with a distinctly playful feel.